Mponge-25/Palmoria-Group-HR-Analysis/README.md

 The managers provided specific areas of concern, which we took a deep dive into and the analysis are presented below using the respective pointers.

 ## 1. Gender Distribution Analysis (Departmental/Regional)

+The first case scenario was to visualize the gender situation of the company with respect to the different departments in different regions.
+Here, we reported using